Specializations

 Declaring Your Major

-- Switching to a COGS specialization from a different specialization:
+Switching to a COGS Major from a Different Major (Same Faculty)

 Planning Your COGS Degree